 Surgical ligation and stripping: Performed in rare cases for refluxing veins that are not amenable or have previously failed endovenous ablation therapies.
 This is done in the operating room.

 University Hospitals Harrington Heart & Vascular Institute provides diagnosis and treatment of patients with any condition that affects the body’s blood vessels, including varicose veins.
 With multiple locations across northern Ohio, our providers provides a complete range of services, from routine examinations and medical treatments to the most advanced surgical interventions and post-treatment follow-up for any blood vessel disorder.
-Learn more about vascular disease services at UH.
+Learn more about advanced vein care at UH.

 Tags: Vascular Disease